About Holiday Scottish Highlands and Islands

 Other historical sites to put on your list are the Glencoe visitor centre, Culloden battlefield and the ancient standing stones at Callanish on the Isle of Lewis in the Outer Hebrides.

-If you want to trace your Scottish ancestors, you will find that many areas have archives to help you with your research including the Highland Archive Centre.
+If you plan to spend some time on your holiday tracing your Scottish ancestors, you will find that many areas have archives to help you with your research including the Highland Archive Centre.

 If all that natural wonder gets a little too much, Inverness is the capital of the Highlands and offers bars, restaurants, shops and entertainment.